 Searching for gorgeous wedding inspiration for your wedding - you've come to the right place.
+I shoot weddings in Sweden and at your destination.
 If you have any questions, just drop me and email or dm or whatever medium you feel like using.
 Enjoy!

 Best advices for wedding planning in 2021, read the best advices for your wedding planning for 2021.
 The challenges, the benefits and recommendations to create an action plan.

 There are so much more to take into consideration when planning a wedding in pandemic times, than only to keep a distance, provide hand sanitizers and to have space in your seating arrangements.

 Camilla and Matt celebrated their wedding weekend at Elisefarm Golf Club in Höör, Skåne, in the end of August 2020.
 Since the wedding couple planned and realized their wedding during the current pandemic they have several important advices to share with couples planning a 2021 wedding.

 Before Covid-19, we had both defined what kind of wedding we really wanted, a party where everyone laughed and had fun.
 Don’t look at others weddings.
 Ask yourself what it is you really want with your wedding.
 Is it to get married in front the your family?
 Is it glamour or tradition?
 Never let go of that baseline, you will receive so many opinions and hear about traditions that you Have to have.

 Now we realize how lucky we where with our wedding and we are thrilled we could make it.
 We had a wonderful wedding, even though not all guests could make it and the brother of the bride was stuck in Norway.
 We both agree that we will have another party at another time where we will celebrate all night.